 Events Commemorating the Reformation

 The Saint Paul Area Synod kicked off the reformation anniversary at the 2016 Synod Assembly.
 Under the theme "We Are Lutheran: Bold & Hopeful", we examined what it means to be bold & hopeful on the cusp on the 500th anniversary of the reformation.

-Our 2017 Synod Assembly will welcome Archbishop Bernard Hebda of the Archdiocese of Saint Paul & Minneapolis.
-Archbishop Hebda and Bishop Lull will engage in a Q&A session about the Reformation, ecumenicalism, and Roman Catholic-Lutheran relations.
+At our 2017 Synod Assembly, we welcomed Archbishop Bernard Hebda of the Archdiocese of Saint Paul & Minneapolis.
+Archbishop Hebda and Bishop Lull engaged in a Q&A session about the Reformation, ecumenicalism, and Roman Catholic-Lutheran relations.

 ELCA's Freed & Renewed in Christ: 500 Years of God's Grace in Action